Most investors focus on

 Yes.
 With diversification, sustainability, and timing.
 How do I track all my payments?

 Use a live screener + your portfolio dashboard.
 Final Word High yield is noise.
-Timing is income.

 Stop guessing.
 Start collecting.